Headaches in children factsheet

 • family relationships.

-Over-the-counter pain medicines like paracetamol and ibuprofen can be used to manage persistent headaches.
+Over-the-counter pain medicines like paracetamol and ibuprofen can help with persistent headaches.
+Depending on the cause of the headache, some children may need stronger pain relief.

 • strength